 Did you know I almost always have a bag of frozen wild blueberries in my freezer at all times?

-That’s because, although I love all types of blueberries, wild blueberries are super duper tasty and can be eaten year round, thanks to our modern day freezer storage.
-Something to be very thankful for indeed!
+That’s because, although I love all types of blueberries, wild blueberries are super duper tasty and can be eaten year-round, thanks to our modern-day freezer storage.
+Something to be very thankful for, indeed!

-And, something else very impressive I just learned recently, is that wild blueberries also have twice the antioxidant capacity of cultivated blueberries.
+And something else very impressive I just learned recently is that wild blueberries also have twice the antioxidant capacity of cultivated blueberries.

 How cool is that???